AP Explains: Trump pushes questions about Joe Biden’s son

 WHAT’S THE POLITICAL IMPACT?

-With Election Day near and with polls showing him trailing Biden, Trump appears to be returning to the subject of his opponent’s family to energize his base.
+With Election Day near and with polls showing him trailing Biden, Trump is returning to the subject of his opponent’s family in an apparent effort to energize his base.

 But in an election dominated by concerns about the coronavirus pandemic, it’s less certain Trump’s strategy will appeal to the voters he needs to win back, including moderate Republicans and suburban women.